I often receive calls requesting that I prepare a Durable Power of Attorney for parents. This question inevitably leads to further conversation.

 I have found that families often start thinking about Powers of Attorney for their parents when they begin to notice changes in health and cognitive functioning.
 The elders may have a window of time to put legal documents in place.
 Further, this is the time to analyze not only the sufficiency of the legal documents, but also a realistic plan of care going forward.

-Twenty-four hour care in the home costs in excess of $200,000 per year in Collier County.
+Twenty-four hour care in the home costs between $180,000-$200,000 per year in Collier County.
 If the family cannot afford to pay this cost from income, then planning for this type of care long-term will cause a depletion of assets that could mean total impoverishment.
-While 24 hour care is seldom needed initially, planning must include consideration of the disease trajectories and co-morbidities.
+While 24 hour care is seldom needed initially, planning must include consideration of the disease trajectories and comorbidities.
 If home care is not feasible with the assets available, other options have to be considered.

 The use of government benefits including VA Aid and Attendance and Medicaid can significantly help to prevent impoverishment.
 Asset protection planning requires appropriate legal authority which must be built into the legal documents, including the Durable Power of Attorney.
 If a DIY Power of Attorney was used while the elder had capacity and that DIY proves insufficient when government benefits are needed, the family will have made a costly mistake.